The perfect Azure naming convention

 Environment Acronyms

-To support the above elaborated naming convention the I have defined the following environment acronym’s.
-Currently I have limited these to the following two versions.
+To support the above described naming convention the following environment acronym’s are available fo use.
+These are available in two most commonly used versions.
 A single letter and a 3 letter one.

 Single letter: